rtjsh/11-JS-Projects/README.md

 Purpose
 The code is likely part of a web application where users can search for images.
 Instead of the form performing a traditional HTTP request, this approach allows the search to happen dynamically (probably through AJAX or a similar technique), enhancing user experience by not requiring a full page reload.

+Project 11

+JS

+Code:
+document.body.classList.toggle("dark-theme"):

+This adds or removes the dark-theme class from the <body> element.
+This dynamically changes the theme by utilizing the CSS rules defined for .dark-theme.

 Nice keep going!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!